stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 15.01](https://cas8.docs.cisecurity.org/en/latest/source/Controls15/#151-establish-and-maintain-an-inventory-of-service-providers)
--
+- Score is based on the completeness (presence of required elements) of the Service Provider Inventory.

 ## Safeguard 17.01	(IG1)	Designate Personnel to Manage Incident Handling

 The implementation of Safeguard 17.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ IR-7; and contributes to the defensive mitigation for _Standards_ IR-1 and IR-8.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1701---designate-personnel-to-manage-incident-handling)

 **Assessed Elements:**